-All young people who receive a short break service are valued as individuals with their specific individual needs considered and supported.
+All young people who receive a short break service are valued as individuals with their specific needs considered and supported.
 We are committed to empowering young people and assisting them where able to make positive choices regarding all aspects of their care.

-providing a safe and welcoming environment where young people of both sexes have an opportunity to spend time with their peers, pursue or develop interests, access the community and engage with local amenities where supporting and enabling each individual in achieving their potential.
+Our aim is providing a safe and welcoming environment where young people of both sexes have an opportunity to spend time with their peers, pursue or develop interests, access the community and engage with local amenities which promotes enabling each individual achieving their potential.